chenheinrich/RELIKE/DESCRIPTION.rst

 If you want to modify the source code, you can install in the editable mode::

     pip install -e . [--user]

+A Jupyter notebook and example code are also included in the git repository under examples.